MrRacoon75/terminalcp/README.md

 - **Interactive CLIs**: Must send text and Enter (`\r`) as separate stdin calls - see examples above
 - **Aliases don't work**: Use absolute paths (e.g., `/Users/username/.claude/local/claude`)
 - **Process cleanup**: Always stop processes when done with `{"action": "stop", "id": "proc-id"}`
+- **Automatic cleanup**: When the MCP server stops, all managed processes are automatically terminated

 ## How it works